 Ok, Orson Welles fans, time to test your mettle.

-And, to be honest, it’s also time to plug the publication of a brand new book covering Welles’ early life, and documenting as well his most consistent lifelong personal association as expressed in a host of fascinating conversations recorded over many years.
+And, to be honest, it’s also time to plug the publication of recent books covering Welles’ early life, and documenting as well his most consistent lifelong personal association as expressed in a host of fascinating conversations recorded over many years.

 On display is Welles personally at home and truly unleashed.
 Todd Tarbox’s Orson Welles and Roger Hill: A Friendship in Three Acts (the author is Roger Hill’s grandson) is a must read.